survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 }
 ```

-T> The *Consuming Packages* and *Authoring Packages* chapters contain further techniques that come in handy.

-W> To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
+To get most out of tree shaking with external packages, you have to use [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports) to rewrite imports so that they work with webpack's tree shaking logic.
 See [webpack issue #2867](https://github.com/webpack/webpack/issues/2867) for more information.

 ## Conclusion